Skip to content

 canon m5o accessories - lenses

-What is the best lens for portrait photography
+What is the best lens for portrait photography?

 A lens is an essential tool in portrait photography as it affects the overall look and feel of the image.
 A lens with a wide aperture, such as a 50mm or 85mm lens, can create a shallow depth of field, resulting in a blurred background that makes the subject stand out.
 The bokeh effect produced by a wide aperture lens can also be pleasing to the eye and add to the overall aesthetic of the photo.